The pope is supporting the catholics of China to their hopes and challenges."

-The pope was speaking to catholics, the chinese, on the day that is celebrated in this landlocked nation in south asia, on the feast of the blessed Virgin Mary, venerated in the shrine of Sheshan in Shanghai, china.
+The the pontiff was speaking to the catholics, the chinese, on the day that is celebrated in this landlocked nation in south asia, on the feast of the blessed Virgin Mary, venerated in the shrine of the Sheshan in Shanghai, china.

 Francis assured the faithful chinese catholics that they are “an integral part” of the Church, and that she is “sharing hope and support in the challenges of” crossing, and then sent a “blessing”special.

-The Pope was speaking after the prayer of the Regina Coeli which replaces the Angelus in the season of easter in the speech, presided over the inside of the church, and not from the window, as it has done for the multi-covid-19 in order to avoid the crowds.
+The Pope was speaking after the prayer of the Regina Coeliit replaces the End in the the time pascal, in a speech celebrated within the church, and not from the window, as it has done in the the pandemic the covidDown 19, to avoid the crowds.

-However, this week, some of the faithful came to St. Peter’s Square for the first time since the start of the desconfinamento, on the 18th of may, leading to the end of the pope at the blessing, and in the end to be greeted with a thunderous applause.
+However, this week, some of the faithful came to St. Peter’s Square for the first time since the start of the desconfinamentoon the 18th of in mayleading at the end of the church by the window, with the blessing of, and in the end to be greeted with a thunderous applause.

 San Francisco also asked for the intercession of the blessed Virgin, in the name of all the people who in this difficult time, and in every part of the world, who work with passion and commitment, for peace, for dialogue between nations, in the service of the poor.”